Hdoc1509/hrc/website/src/content/docs/api/button-group.md

 **`.button-group--small`**

-Styles for small variant.
+Styles for the `small` size variant.

 ---

 **`.button-group--large`**

-Styles for large variant.
+Styles for the `large` size variant.

 ---

 **`.button-group--column`**

-Styles for column direction.
+Styles for the `column` direction variant.

 ---